László Makra

-László Makra (Siklós, 5 June 1952) is a climatologist and university professor.
+László Makra (Siklós, 5 June 1952) is a Hungarian climatologist and university professor.
 His main research area is pollen climatology and, within this, analysis of climatological relationships of ragweed pollen, as well as relationship between ragweed pollen concentration and respiratory diseases.

 Career

 László Makra graduated from high school in 1970 at Komló, and then in 1971 enrolled at the József Attila University of Szeged, Faculty of Natural Sciences, reading mathematics and geography, and graduating in 1976.
 Afterwards he started working as assistant lecturer at the Department of Climatology of the university.
 From 1996 to 2015 he was associate professor at the same department and, since 2015, he has been working at the Faculty of Agriculture, Institute of Management and Rural Development of Szeged University, located in Hódmezővásárhely.
 In 2016, he became a full professor.

 He defended his university doctoral thesis in 1978 and PhD thesis in 1995, respectively.
 Later, in 2004 he was habilitated at the University of Debrecen.
 He spent several weeks on study tours in Indonesia (Yogyakarta, 1989), China Beijing, 1993; Guangzhou (Canton), 1995] and the Czech Republic (Brno, 1996).
 He is a member of the editorial board of several Hungarian scientific periodicals, editor in an international scientific journal, member of the editorial board of seven international scientific journals, and is also committee member of the International Ragweed Society (2014- to date).